Skip to Content

 We also work hard to keep our services accessible.
 We understand that adoption can already involve significant expenses, so we offer free consultations and payment plans to help reduce upfront pressure.
 Our recognition as one of the Best of the Best for divorce cases by the Chattanooga Times Free Press People’s Choice Award reflects our longstanding commitment to serving local families in complex and sensitive family law matters.

-Adoption Process In Bradley County
+Adoption Process in Bradley County

 Adoption cases connected to this county may be filed in the Bradley County Circuit Court or in the Bradley County Chancery Court, depending on the situation and how the matter is brought.
 Court procedures and timeframes can vary based on the court’s calendar, the type of adoption, and whether there are any contested issues.
-As your adoption lawyer Bradley County families rely on, we help you understand which court is likely to hear your case and what to expect at each stage.

 Most adoptions involve several key components.
 For many families, there will be a home study or similar assessment to verify that the placement is appropriate under Tennessee law.
 The rights of the child’s biological parents may need to be voluntarily surrendered or terminated by the court, which is a serious legal step that must follow strict statutes.
 Once all required consents, reports, and filings are complete, the court can schedule a hearing to review your petition and, if everything is in order, finalize the adoption.